 They will work on the project, and their contract expires after the said project.
 This helps companies as they don’t limit themselves and can get services from different experts without incurring additional costs.

-The advancements in technology will significantly impact the recruitment process in 2021 and beyond.
+The advancements in technology will significantly impact the recruitment process.
 Recruitment agencies will have to adapt to the changes and start embracing the trends mentioned in this post not to get left behind.
 Regardless of how much technology will impact the hiring process, we still can’t overlook the human component involved.

 Applicants want human interaction as interpersonal communication remains a vital part of the recruitment process.
 Recruiters can still prepare the candidates for what is expected of them, more details on the job, etc., even if there isn’t any prior contact.

 Podcasting is one such great way of developing the human appeal needed to get the best to apply for the positions.
-With the best podcast hosting options in the market, getting started is easy, and you can comfortably position yourself as a sought after employer in 2021 and beyond.
+With the best podcast hosting options in the market, getting started is easy, and you can comfortably position yourself as a sought after employer.